About the AmeriCorps Victims Assistance Program

 Applications for AVAP are accepted the beginning of January.
 If you are choosen, the service year typically begins in the first full week of September and concludes the following September.
 Most placements are across the state of New Hampshire in crisis centers, law enforcement offices, child advocacy centers, and college and university campuses.
 If you can't commit to an entire year of service, there are also part-time positions available.
 For information on applying, call the AVAP office at (603) 224-6466.

-Does AVAP pay?
+Does AVAP pay it's members?

 AVAP members receive a weekly living stipend, health care benefits, childcare benefits, hands-on experience, loan forbearance, and an educational award applicable to existing student loans or future educational expenses upon completion of the program.